 The measure was passed in a very narrow vote (217-214) and broke down mostly along party lines.
 21 Democrats voted in favor, and 21 Republicans voted against.

-It also includes a short-term continuing resolution at current funding levels for the Department of Homeland Security which will expire on February 13.
+The legislation also includes a short-term continuing resolution at current funding levels for the Department of Homeland Security which will expire on February 13.
 This is to allow more time to negotiate over possible new restrictions on immigration enforcement and is the next debate in Congress that must be settled.
 Failure to do so could result in another partial government shutdown later this month.
+There are already doubts whether this will be enough time to reach an agreement.